Seeding high quality interdisciplinary research.

 We train scientists to analyze big data and multisource datasets to solve these grand challenges, by bringing together the talents of faculty across several departments including the Departments of Mechanical and Aerospace Engineering, Chemical and Biological Engineering, Computer Science and Engineering, Math, Physics, and Chemistry.

 Our curriculum is designed around three core subjects:

 A minimum of 9 credit hours from the approved list of core courses must be taken.
 The core course requirements total 30 credits with a minimum GPA of 3.2 on a 4.0 scale.
 Courses taken during your master's program may be transferred and used toward this requirement with the approval of your primary advisor, dissertation committee, and the Director of Graduate Studies.
+Your advisor and committee can also recommend courses not on the pre-approved list, but must mutally approve of those.
 We strongly suggest you finish this course work within the first two years of the program.